Nigeria confirms 1st case of new virus in sub-Saharan Africa

 With the new virus case announced in Nigeria, Africa's most populous country with 190 million people and numerous air links around the continent and beyond, other nations warned of possible spread.

-“Given these recent developments globally and in Africa, it is not unlikely that we will have importation of COVID-19 to South Africa,” that country's National Institute for Communicable Diseases said Friday.
+“Given these recent developments globally and in Africa, it is not unlikely that we will have importation of COVID-19 to South Africa,” that country's National Institute for Communicable Diseases said.

 Separately, South Africa said two citizens who had been working on the Princess Diamond cruise ship have the virus and will stay in Japan for treatment.
-South Africa said it was informed by Japanese authorities on Tuesday after the quarantine on the ship had ended.
-The two were among 12 South Africans on the crew.
+South Africa said it was informed by Japanese authorities Tuesday after the quarantine on the ship ended.

-In a separate statement Thursday night, South Africa said it planned to evacuate more than 130 citizens from China's Wuhan city where the outbreak began.
+In a separate statement, South Africa said it planned to evacuate more than 130 citizens from China's Wuhan city where the outbreak began.
 It did not say when that would happen.

-This is the first major country in sub-Saharan Africa to evacuate its citizens, while thousands of African students remain stranded and several governments say it's safer to stay in place and not risk spreading the virus back home.
+South Africa is the first major country in sub-Saharan Africa to evacuate its citizens, while thousands of African students remain stranded.
+Several governments have said it's safer to stay in place and not risk spreading the virus back home.

+In Kenya, the High Court on Friday ruled that all 239 passengers who arrived Thursday on a China Southern Airlines flight should be found and quarantined at a military facility until declared virus-free.
+The case was brought by the Law Society of Kenya and others amid a public outcry.
+The court also suspended all flights from China for 10 days.

+Separately, President Uhuru Kenyatta ordered that a national isolation and treatment facility be completed within a week.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.